Archdiocese of Bologna: Patrimony

 In 2012 the owner of FAAC, an international automatic gate manufacturer, Michelangelo Manini died.
-He left his entire estate worth an estimated €1.7 billion euro to the diocese, including 66% of FAAC shares.
+He left his entire estate worth an estimated €1.7 billion to the diocese, including 66% of FAAC shares.
 Eventually the Archdiocese acquired the entire company.
 Cardinal Caffarra established a three person trust to manage the business with the diocese receiving a share of this.
-In 2015 in received €5 million, in 2019 it was €10 million.
+In 2015 it received €5 million, in 2019 it was €10 million.
 This money was distributed to schools and the poor, the homeless and migrants.